 My own term, as you’ve seen, is “setup and changeover time reduction”.
 I like that it’s comprehensive (i.e., it makes reference to both setups and changeovers and targets time reduction generally rather than some specific but artificial target) but it’s….long.
 I’ll shorten it to “quick change” in these posts just for brevity sake but you’ll keep in mind that we’re talking about both setups and changeovers and they won’t necessarily be “quick” (and certainly not “single minute”) even after “time reduction”, OK?

 Second, it’s not every operation that needs to spend time on quick change.
-A past client was a well-known maker of high-end blenders.
+A past client is a well-known maker of high-end blenders.
 When the assembly lines “changed over”, new components were delivered to the lines and they just kept going.
 “Changeover time” was essentially zero.
 A beer-making client’s important changeovers were on the bottling line but that involved pulling beer from a different tank and changing the labels.
 Again, changeover time was near zero (so long as somebody remembered to get the new labels to the line in time).

 In other cases, changeovers were important but were among the least of the client’s problems.
 A client that made take-out containers for restaurants changed the molds that shaped the containers but equipment downtime was much more of a problem.